Maha086/Real-Time-Taxi-Fleet-Monitoring-System-Using-Azure-Stream-Analytics/README.md

  **Power BI** is a tool that helps you create interactive reports and dashboards to visualize and analyze your data.

 # Note :
-For optimal scalability and flexibility in managing unstructured data, please choose NoSQL (previously known as Core SQL) in Azure Cosmos DB.
+For optimal scalability and flexibility in managing unstructured data, please choose NoSQL in Azure Cosmos DB.